digitallawyer/openlegaldictionary/_definitions/avizandum.md

 ---
 title: Avizandum
 permalink: "/definitions/avizandum.html"
 body: In Scotch law.
-To make avizandum with a process Is to tnke it from the public court to the private consideration of the judge.
+To make avizandum with a process is to tnke it from the public court to the private consideration of the judge.
 Bell
 published_at: '2018-07-07'
 layout: post